ntudsp/araus-dataset-baseline-models/README.md

 # Data files

-All metadata on the soundscapes and maskers used for this dataset, as well as all subjective perceptual responses collected as part of this dataset, is organised into four CSV files:
+All metadata on the soundscapes and maskers used for this dataset (ARAUSv1 in the `data` folder and ARAUSv2 in the `datav2` folder), as well as all subjective perceptual responses collected as part of this dataset, is organised into four CSV files:

-- <a href="#maskers">`maskers.csv`</a> : Infomation about the maskers used in the dataset (consisting of 280 non-silent maskers in the five-fold cross-validation set, 7 non-silent maskers in the independent test set, and 6 silent ``maskers'' used when no masker is to be added to an urban soundscape).
+- <a href="#maskers">`maskers.csv`</a> : Infomation about the maskers used in the dataset
+  - For ARAUSv1, this consists of 280 non-silent maskers in the five-fold cross-validation set, 7 non-silent maskers in the independent test set, and 6 silent "maskers" used when no masker is to be added to an urban soundscape.
+  - For ARAUSv2, this consists of 280 non-silent maskers in the ARAUSv1 five-fold cross-validation set, 7 non-silent maskers in the ARAUSv1 test set, 112 non-silent maskers in the ARAUSv2 test set, and 8 silent "maskers" used when no masker is to be added to an urban soundscape.
-- <a href="#soundscapes">`soundscapes.csv`</a> : Information about the soundscapes used in the dataset (consisting of 234 soundscapes from the <a href="https://urban-soundscapes.s3.eu-central-1.wasabisys.com/soundscapes/index.html">Urban Soundscapes of the World database</a> in the five-fold cross-validation set, 6 soundscapes recorded by us in the independent test set, and 7 soundscapes not used in either set (<a href="#fold_s">this section</a> explains why)).
+- <a href="#soundscapes">`soundscapes.csv`</a> : Information about the soundscapes used in the dataset
+  - For ARAUSv1, this consists of 234 soundscapes from the <a href="https://urban-soundscapes.s3.eu-central-1.wasabisys.com/soundscapes/index.html">Urban Soundscapes of the World database</a> in the five-fold cross-validation set, 6 soundscapes recorded by us in the independent test set, and 7 soundscapes not used in either set (<a href="#fold_s">this section</a> explains why)).
+  - For ARAUSv2, this consists of the above 247 soundscapes, and 96 soundscapes from the <a href="https://doi.org/10.21979/N9/AVHSBX">Lion City Soundscapes dataset</a> in the ARAUSv2 test set.
-- <a href="#participants">`participants.csv`</a> : Information about the participants (consisting of 600 in the five-fold cross-validation set and 5 in the independent test set) who provided their responses to the stimuli used in this dataset.
+- <a href="#participants">`participants.csv`</a> : Information about the participants who provided their responses to the stimuli used in the ARAUS dataset.
+  - For ARAUSv1, this consists of 600 participants in the five-fold cross-validation set and 5 in the independent test set
+  - For ARAUSv2, this consists of 680 participants in the ARAUSv1 five-fold cross-validation set, 5 in the ARAUSv1 test set, and 64 in the ARAUSv2 test set.
-- <a href="#responses">`responses.csv`</a> : Information about the individual stimuli and responses (consisting of 25,200 responses in the five-fold cross-validation set, 240 responses in the independent test set, and 1,815 responses to auxiliary stimuli used for practice and data quality checks) used in this dataset.
+- <a href="#responses">`responses.csv`</a> : Information about the individual stimuli and responses used in the ARAUS dataset.
+  - For ARAUSv1, this consists of 25,200 responses in the five-fold cross-validation set, 240 responses in the independent test set, and 1,815 responses to auxiliary stimuli used for practice and data quality checks
+  - For ARAUSv2, this consists of 28,560 responses in the ARAUSv1 five-fold cross-validation set, 240 responses in the ARAUSv1 test set, 2,688 responses in the ARAUSv2 test set, and 2,247 responses to auxiliary stimuli used for practice and data quality checks

 Further details on the CSV files can be found below the corresponding subheaders in this section.